alex-durango/jsPsych/docs/plugins/jspsych-image-audio-response.md

 Name | Type | Value
 -----|------|------
-audio_data | string | The result of running the `postprocessing` function on the contents of the audio buffer.
-If the default `postprocessing` function is used, this will contain rt | numeric | The response time in milliseconds for the audio recording to end.
+audio_data | string | The value of the "str" key in the object that is returned by the `postprocessing` function.
+If the default `postprocessing` function is used, this will contain the audio .webm data encoded as a base 64 string, which can be decoded back into an audio file offline.
+If a custom `postprocessing` function is used, this field can be used to store any other string, such as the name of the audio file that was saved to a server on this trial. rt | numeric | The response time in milliseconds for the audio recording to end.
 The time is measured from when the stimulus first appears on the screen until the trial ends. stimulus | string | The image file that was displayed. has_mic | boolean | Whether or not the browser is compatible and successfully detected/accessed the mic.
 If false, there was a problem initiating the audio recording, and the `no_mic_message` was shown to the participant.
 This data allows the researcher to check the success of audio recording after an initial test trial, before continuing with additional audio-response trials.